 Unlike skeletal tracking, body tracking also works on an upper body close to the camera (like in a front camera selfie experience).
 If you do not need to attach your content to the arm joints, use this template instead of the Skeletal template.

 Switch Preview Video

-When working with the Body Template, you'll want to switch the preview video to one with a Body.
+When working with the Shoulder Template, you'll want to switch the preview video to one with a body.
 In the

 Preview panel, press the

 Image / Video Mode button.
 Then, in the drop down at the top of the